yunruse/Noether/README.md

 # Noether

-Noether is a library supporting units of measure, amongst other things, and can be used as an advanced scientific calculator.

-Noether is currently in development, so its API is subject to change, and some features may be incomplete or undocumented.
+**Noether is currently in development, so its API is subject to change, and some features may be incomplete or undocumented.**

-Currently features:

-- The `Measure`, a measure which automatically propagates dimension and uncertainty
+Noether is a library designed to compliment `numpy`, `matplotlib` and `scipy` by providing a rich category of real-world values from CODATA, SI and more.
+It provides, for your convenience:

-- An extensive catalogue of scientific units
+- An extensive catalogue of scientific units and statistical distributions
+- Automatic propagation of dimension and uncertainty for unit-rich work
 - Basic graphing (requires [Astley])
+- Basic support for propagating statistical error

+Custom objects that can be made to extend Noether:

-- Create `Unit`s for display or calculation
+- `Unit`: for calculation, convention, or display
-- Create `Dimension`s to check for conservation
+- `Dimension`: to check conservation or for display
+- `Distribution`: to generate rich statistical distributions

 On the cards for future features:

-- More mature SI presentation (eg decomposing to Joules or Newtons, not base units)
+- More mature SI presentation when a named unit is not found (eg in terms of Joules or Newtons)
-- More extensive maths suite for error propagation
+- More extensive maths suite for propagating errors
-- Mature calculus API
 - Linting to verify measure annotations
 - Optional linting for symbols to warn that, eg, `E` is not in Joules
-- Leveraging [Astley] for more pronounced introspection, algebraic manipulation
 - Support for vecotrs and tensors via NumPy

+On the cards for features relying on [Astley], which allows code (and therefore formulae) to be treated as objects:

+- Automatic translation of MathJax/LaTeX notation to Python+Noether and vice versa
+- More pronounced introspection
+- Algebraic manipulation (eg analytic calculus, simplifying functions)

 [Astley]: https://github.com/yunruse/astley

 ## Installation and use

-Noether is currently in development, so there is no package to install - instead, navigate to where you want to install Noether, and run:
+Noether is currently in development, so there is no package to install.
+It currently requires scipy for a few odd functions, but it may remove this requirement before release to lower install size.

 ```bash
 pip install numpy matplotlib scipy